RNLI Hoylake Lifeboat Station

 Hoylake RNLI Latest Video

-Hoylake RNLI operates the Shannon class lifeboat 13-06 RNLB 'Edmund Hawthorn Micklewood' and temporarily an Inshore Rescue Hovercraft H-005 'Hurley Spirit' Read more...
+Hoylake RNLI operates the Shannon class lifeboat 13-06 RNLB 'Edmund Hawthorn Micklewood' and temporarily the Inshore Rescue Hovercraft H-005 'Hurley Spirit' Read more...

 Hoylake is situated on the north west corner of the Wirral Peninsula overlooking the picturesque Dee Estuary, with the hills of North Wales Read more...